statianzo/angularjs-testing-library/README.md

 # AngularJS Testing Library

-Simple and complete Vue.js testing utilities that encourage good testing practices.
+Simple and complete AngularJS testing utilities that encourage good testing practices.

 AngularJS Testing Library is a lightweight adapter built on top of